1000xResist

-1000xResist is an adventure video game created by developer Sunset Visitor and published in 2024 by Fellow Traveller Games for Windows and Nintendo Switch.
-The player is a clone named Watcher in the post-apocalyptic far future where aliens have eradicated most of humanity through a global pandemic, leaving only a small society of clones behind.
+1000xResist (stylized as 1000xRESIST) is a 2024 adventure video game developed by Sunset Visitor and published by Fellow Traveller Games.
+The player takes the role of a clone named Watcher in the post-apocalyptic far future where aliens have eradicated most of humanity through a global pandemic, leaving only a small society of clones behind.

-Upon release, the game received generally positive reviews from critics, with praise directed to its narrative and treatment of themes relating to the experience of members of diaspora communities, the legacies of conflict, intergenerational trauma and the coronavirus pandemic.
+It was released on Nintendo Switch and Windows in May 2024.
+Versions for PlayStation 5 and Xbox Series X/S were released in November 2025.
+A version for Nintendo Switch 2 was released in August 2026.
+The game received generally positive reviews from critics, with praise directed to its narrative and treatment of themes relating to the experience of members of diaspora communities, the legacies of conflict, intergenerational trauma and the COVID-19 pandemic.
 Several critics described 1000xResist as one of the best games of 2024.
 Prior to release, the game received nominations for several awards at the 2024 Independent Games Festival, including a Peabody Award and shortlist for the Seumas McNally Grand Prize.